oap-project/sql-ds-cache/oap-shuffle/remote-shuffle/README.md

 This is an essential part of enabling Spark on disaggregated compute and storage architecture.

+### Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ## Developer Guide
 ### Build and Deploy
 If you have completed all steps in installation guide,  you needn't do anything in this section.